Home

 Any info will be appreciated.

-You can use a Power Inverter to run your TV and DVD Player in your RV.
+ANSWER Hi Dave you can use a Power Inverter to run your TV and DVD Player in your RV.
 What size Power Inverter you need is based on how many watts your appliances use.
-Since I don't know the type of TV you have (LCD, Tube Type or Plasma TV) I cannot tell you how many watts it is going to pull.
+Since I don't know the type of TV you have, I cannot tell you how many watts it is going to pull.
 I will tell you that a DVD Player averages around 35 Watts.
 I also cannot tell you how long it will take for your batteries to go down as that depends on how many watts you are using and how many and what type of house batteries you have in your RV.

 Before you make your purchase you are going to need to know the wattage that you are going to use.
 Take a look at the manufacturers label for all of the appliances you are planning to use on the inverter.
 The label of your TVs, DVD Players, etc. should show how many amps they use.
 Once you determine the amps use this formula to convert it to watts (AMPS x 120 = WATTS).
 To be on the safe side you should add 15% to 20% to your total.
 Now you are set to buy the appropriate Inverter for your needs.